You can tear off DaisyDisk’s petals and drop them to the special area called “Collector”:

 /Library or current user’s home folder are not meant to be deleted, so the Collector will not accept them.
 Semi-transparent (consolidated) petals also cannot be removed, you’ll have to expand the group and drag individual files and folders.

 Clicking the Delete button starts deletion process, but you’ll have 5 seconds to change your mind and press Cancel.

 DaisyDisk permanently removes files and folders instead of moving them to the system Trash, so that the disk space is actually recovered.
-These files cannot be “undeleted”, but there are other ways.
+These files cannot be “undeleted”.